 1. Enter Course Details

-Input your subject name (e.g., "Calculus") and credit hours.
-Most NUST courses are 3 or 4 credits (check your course outline).
+Input your exact subject name (e.g., "Calculus & Analytical Geometry") and the corresponding credit hours.
+Most core NUST courses are weighted at 3 or 4 credits, while labs are usually 1 credit (always verify with your official course outline).
+Accurate credit entry is critical to avoid common calculation mistakes.

 2. Select Letter Grade

-Choose the grade assigned by your instructor based on the relative grading curve (e.g., A, B+, B).
-The calculator automatically assigns the correct 4.0 scale points.
+Choose the final letter grade assigned by your instructor based on the class relative grading curve (e.g., A, B+, B, C).
+Our calculator automatically assigns the precise 4.0 scale grade points according to NUST's official academic rulebook.

 3. Calculate & Export